 - Virtual dissection of a frog in high school biology.

 4. Building motion into kindergarten lessons

 Young children have short attention spans and respond better to instruction if it includes movement and hands-on action, such as getting up to answer a question or demonstrating how to use a tool.
 As one kid-favorite song says, they “like to move it, move it.”

-At upper elementary and higher levels, teachers may ask students to demonstrate their knowledge by taking multiple choice pre- and post-tests with the help of smart boards.
-They may also participate in interactive test review before the post (final) test near the conclusion of a learning unit.
+At upper elementary and higher grade levels, teachers may ask students to demonstrate their knowledge by taking multiple choice tests with the help of SMART Boards.
+They may also participate in interactive test review before the final test near the conclusion of a learning unit.

 If a school has the right software and equipment, students may even respond to questions on the screen by using individual, handheld remote clickers that record their answers for later review and grading by the teacher.

-Especially in one-computer classrooms, smart boards are smart choices, because they quickly provide a big picture of learning.
+Especially in one-computer classrooms, SMART Boards are smart choices, because they quickly provide a big picture of learning.
 Connected to computers, they offer whole-group access to colorful, educational websites, powerful assessment software and teacher-made materials tailored to a class’s needs.